Rayhanwork322/Seo-Content-Machine/replit.md

 ## Overview

 The SEO Content Machine is a modern React-based web application that automates SEO content creation and WordPress publishing.
-It uses AI-powered content generation, real-time SEO analysis, and serverless architecture to enable users to create and publish high-quality content efficiently.
+It uses AI-powered content generation via Puter.js, real-time SEO analysis, and serverless architecture to enable users to create and publish high-quality content efficiently.

+**Status**: Fully migrated to Replit environment with working Puter.js integration for AI content generation.

 ## User Preferences